Electrifying heavy duty trucks

 Danfoss developed the electric drive system to work in parallel with the Mercedes-Benz OM471 and OM473 diesel engines.
 The technology from the proof of concept unit has since been adopted for use in the Sisu Polar Hybrid truck range.

 Improved fuel efficiency, fewer carbon emissions

-Danfoss developed a solution that lowers fuel consumption and emissions; in addition, the powerful hybrid system boosts available low speed torque which means the driver experiences the sensation of power when the vehicle is accelerating.
+Danfoss developed a solution that lowers fuel consumption and emissions.
+In addition, the powerful hybrid system boosts available low speed torque.
+This means the driver experiences the sensation of power when the vehicle is accelerating.

 With the electric drive system, the driver feels the impact of the torque immediately, even at very low speeds.
-This makes the electric machine a useful addition to any powertrain because it improves on the performance capability of a combustion engine.
+This makes the electric machine a useful addition to any powertrain.
+It improves on the performance capability of a combustion engine.

-The solution also enables the use of the vehicle with or without a source of electric power (i.e. the system can be fully automatic or manual) since the drive line is mechanically continuous from the diesel engine to the axle.
+The solution also enables the use of the vehicle with or without a source of electric power (i.e. the system can be fully automatic or manual).
+Since the drive line is mechanically continuous from the diesel engine to the axle.
 The system supplies additional power and charging automatically, which means the driver can better focus on the road.
-The driver can also keep track of the system’s data and, if required, bypass the automated system and take control.
+The driver can also keep track of the system’s data.
+If required, bypass the automated system and take control.

-In manual mode, the driver can use the electric motor to rock the truck back and forth if conditions are muddy or make a three-point turn without having to shift gears from forward to reverse.
+In manual mode, the driver can use the electric motor to rock the truck back and forth if conditions are muddy.
+In addition, he can make a three-point turn without having to shift gears from forward to reverse.
 The same movements can be done quickly and easily using a separate joystick-type controller.
 This is enabled by the location of the clutch between the combustion and electric machines in the drivetrain.

 |Project||Sisu Polar Hybrid truck|